6-year-old shot when leaving meal after funeral service

 VACHERIE - A child was shot while leaving a meal held after a funeral service on Friday.

-According to the St. James Parish Sheriff's Office, the suspected shooter was sitting in the parking lot of the Westbank Reception Center for over an hour on Friday, waiting for the group to walk out.
+According to the St. James Parish Sheriff's Office, the suspected shooters were sitting in the parking lot of the Westbank Reception Center for over an hour on Friday, waiting for the group to walk out.

+"Several people were willing to give us some detailed information that led us to a vehicle that was driven by the shooters.
+We did have to search over that area, we were unsuccessful.
+We used K9 and drones and didn't come up with anything," Sheriff Willy Martin said.

 Deputies said after the bereavement ceremony, a meal was held.
 A six-year-old boy was shot when they were in the parking lot outside of the reception center.
 Deputies said the child was taken into a hospital and is in stable condition.
 Law enforcement officers said the child was not the intended target of the shooting.